home / shop / gallery / about / FAQ / feedback /contact

 We even took it further, by submerging rings in water for 24 hours and longer.
 Still no problems... our wooden rings do not fall apart when exposed to or even soaked in water. ...even if the finish is completely worn off.

-We didn't stop there with testing... we asked more questions.
-"What if a ring is left in someone's pocket and tossed in the washing machine?"
+We didn’t stop there with testing; We asked more questions: “What if a ring is left in someone’s pocket and tossed in the washing machine?”
 Then we tried it.
 This put the ring against not only water, but friction.
-Again, the test ring survived with no problem.
+Again, the ring survived the test.
+Our bentwood ring also survived being put through a clothes dryer.